euroblaze/quick_po/spec.md

 ### 1. Single Order Export

-On a single order form view, the module will add an option under the Print menu to "Export Quick PurchaseOrder (CSV)".
+On a single PO form view, the module will add an option under the Print menu to "Export Quick PurchaseOrder (CSV)".
 Upon clicking this option, the following actions occur:

 - The module exports the line items from the purchase order to a CSV file.
 - The CSV includes two columns: Vendor Article Number and Quantity.
-- If any line items in the order do not have a vendor article number, an error message is issued: "Following products do not have this supplier set up with an article number (and possibly other purchase related product information).
-Please fill this information in, and attempt to generate the Quick PO CSV again."
+- If any line items in the order do not have a vendor article number, an error message is issued: `Following products do not have this supplier set up with an article number (and possibly other purchase related product information).
+Please fill this information in, and attempt to generate the Quick PO CSV again.`
     - List the deficient products which do not have the supplier information.

 ### 2. Multiple Orders Export